timmywebdev/T1A3_TimothyNguyen/README.md

 1. Open your command line and navigate to a directory you wish to run the program from.
 2. Enter the following code into your command line:
     `git clone https://github.com/timmywebdev/TimothyNguyen_T1A3`
-3. Once the repository has finished cloning, there are several modules you must install to run the application.
-Enter the following into your command line:
-    `pip install colorama`
-  and
-    `pip install art`
-4. To run the application, enter the following code into your command line:
+3. To run the application, enter the following code into your command line:
     `./src/app.sh`
-5. Follow the on screen instructions to play and enjoy!
+4. Follow the on screen instructions to play and enjoy!

 On Virtual Environment (Preferred if you do not want to install dependables locally):